Feyisayo0/Comprehensive-Sales-and-Customer-Insight-Analysis-/README.md

 ### Exploratory Data Analysis
 The Exploratory Data Analysis phase involves exploring the datasets used to answer key questions, such as:
-- What is the true Average Order Value (AOV) on the platform after excluding outliers and potential fraudulent transactions?
+- What is the Average Order Value (AOV) on the platform after excluding outliers and fraudulent transactions?
 - Which order size category is most prevalent among customers, and how does it compare to other order size frequencies?
 - Which geographic location houses the majority of our customer base, and what are the characteristics of this demographic?
 - Who are our top 10 customers in terms of total spending, and what are their demographic profiles including age group and location?